zhenrong-wang/now-aes-ecb/README.md

-# NOW-AES: an AES implementation in the project [HPC-NOW](https://github.com/zhenrong-wang/hpc-now)
+# NOW-AES: An AES-ECB Implementation in the Project [HPC-NOW](https://github.com/zhenrong-wang/hpc-now)

 # 1. Background

 The project [HPC-NOW](https://github.com/zhenrong-wang/hpc-now) needs to handle sensitive information.
-Therefore, we implemented an AES module based on the [NIST standard FIPS-197](https://csrc.nist.gov/pubs/fips/197/final)
+Therefore, we implemented an AES module based on the [NIST standard FIPS-197](https://csrc.nist.gov/pubs/fips/197/final).
+Any further change in the project HPC-NOW will be syncronized to this repo.

 **DESCLAIMER**